 CALL TODAY 330-774-1341

 Questions about insurance, Medicare, or retirement planning?
-Reach out today and let me assist you with these important decisions.
-It is my pleasure to help and guide you towards your best options.
-We can meet at your home, one of my offices, or work over the phone
+Reach out today and let us assist you with these important decisions.
+It is our pleasure to help and guide you towards your best options.
+We can meet at your home, one of our offices, or work over the phone.